Mk9207/electrical-nature-of-gravity/README.md

 This new interpretation proposes that:

-- The force we experience as "gravity" can be explained via **net electric charge distributions across atomic and subatomic levels**.
+* The force we experience as "gravity" can be explained via **net electric charge distributions across atomic and subatomic levels**.
-- **Mass and weight** are not intrinsic attributes, but emergent properties from **interparticle electric field interactions**.
+* **Mass and weight** are not intrinsic attributes, but emergent properties from **interparticle electric field interactions**.
-- Natural phenomena such as the downward fall of objects, planetary orbits, and black hole formation are all **expressions of electric polarity, dielectric balance, and charge field influence**.
+* Natural phenomena such as the downward fall of objects, planetary orbits, and black hole formation are all **expressions of electric polarity, dielectric balance, and charge field influence**.

 ---

 ## Key Insights

-- **Why objects fall:** They are pulled due to asymmetric electric polarization between their atomic structures and the Earth's surface.
+* **Why objects fall:** They are pulled due to asymmetric electric polarization between their atomic structures and the Earth's surface.
-- **Why metal is heavier than oxygen:** Because of higher atomic electric field density, not just mass.
+* **Why metal is heavier than oxygen:** Because of higher atomic electric field density, not just mass.
-- **Why oxygen "rises":** Due to its field interaction with surrounding elements in the atmosphere, not due to lower "weight".
+* **Why oxygen "rises":** Due to its field interaction with surrounding elements in the atmosphere, not due to lower "weight".

 ---

 ## Repository Structure

+### 📁 Sections

-- `/section/01_definition_gravity.md`: Redefining gravity in electric terms
+* `/section/01_definition_gravity.md`: Redefining gravity in electric terms
-- `/section/02_evidence_reinterpretation.md`: Analysis of natural observations
+* `/section/02_evidence_reinterpretation.md`: Analysis of natural observations
-- `/section/03_mathematical_foundation.md`: Mathematical equivalences between gravity and electrostatics
+* `/section/03_mathematical_foundation.md`: Mathematical equivalences between gravity and electrostatics
-- `/section/04_physical_implications.md`: Consequences for quantum and relativistic models
+* `/section/04_physical_implications.md`: Consequences for quantum and relativistic models
-- `/section/05_falsifiability_experiments.md`: Hypothetical tests and predictive differences
+* `/section/05_falsifiability_experiments.md`: Hypothetical tests and predictive differences

+### 📁 Technologies

+* `/technology/technology1.md`: Antigravity unit structure and principles
+* `/technology/technology2.md`: Gravity field modulation and engineering
+* `/technology/technology7.md`: Deep-sea adaptation and pressure neutrality
+* `/technology/technology10.md`: Mass reduction and earthquake safety systems
+* `/technology/technology12.md`: Underwater environmental adaptation systems

 ---